caas-team/sparrow/README.md

 ### Helm

 Sparrow can be install via Helm chart.
-The chart is provided in multiple registries, so can use:
+The chart is provided in multiple registries, so you may choose the one that suits you best:

 ```sh
 helm -n sparrow upgrade -i sparrow oci://ghcr.io/caas-team/charts/sparrow --version 1.0.0 --create-namespace